tarantool/doc/doc/reference/reference_lua/compat/binary_data_decoding.rst

 Option: ``binary_data_decoding``

-Starting from version 3.0, Tarantool has the :ref:`varbinary <varbinary_module>` module for handling binary objects of arbitrary lengths.
+Starting from version 3.0, Tarantool has the :ref:`varbinary <varbinary-module>` module for handling binary objects of arbitrary lengths.
 The ``binary_data_decoding`` compat option allows to define the format in which varbinary field values are returned for handling in Lua: plain strings or ``varbinary``